PALab/place/sphinx/data_tutorial.rst

 update can be thought of as a row on the spreadsheet.
 Each module can produce one or more columns within the spreadsheet.
 Therefore, each cell of the spreadsheet is therefore associated with one update and one insturment.
-During the update, the instrument can write data of any size/shape into its assigned cell, provided it uses the same size/shape during each update.
+During the update, the instrument can write data of any NumPy size/shape into its assigned cell, provided it uses the same size/shape during each update.
 For example, oscilloscopes may record 2 channels, by 50 records, by 10,000 voltage values as a 2x50x10000 array.
 This entire array can be put into one cell of the record